Crime of aggression: International Military Tribunal for the Far East

 The judgement summarizes the rise of Japanese militarism in the 1930s leading up to the Conference of 11 August 1936 in which an expansionist policy was decided.
-In 1937, Japan invaded China and in 1938–1939 it prepared with war with the Soviet Union.
+In 1937, Japan invaded China and in 1938–1939 it prepared for war with the Soviet Union.

 Romania

 The 1947 treaty of peace with Romania obliged the country to apprehend and bring to trial people accused of "war crimes and crimes against peace and humanity".
 Consequently, on 18 August 1947, Romania issued its "Law for the Prosecution and Punishment of Those Guilty of War Crimes or Crimes against Peace or Humanity".
 At least 8 members of the wartime government of Ion Antonescu were sentenced in 1949 for crimes against peace, although one of them was rehabilitated by the Romanian Supreme Court on 26 October 1998.
+Another Romanian sentenced for crimes against peace – Gheron Netta, Ion Antonescu's last finance minister (1 April to 23 August, 1944) – was rehabilitated by the Supreme Court on 17 January 2000.

 Other trials

 Arthur Greiser, a Nazi leader in Danzig and later Gauleiter in the Warthegau region annexed from Poland, was tried and convicted by a Polish court in 1946 for aggression among other charges.
 Historian Catherine Epstein states that the evidence that Greiser had participated in a conspiracy to wage aggressive war is weak or nonexistent.
 According to Mark A. Drumbl, he would probably not be convicted according to the Rome Statute definition of aggression.

 In 1946, former Japanese general Takashi Sakai was tried by a Chinese court for aggression, convicted, and executed.
 Sakai appears to have been responsible for carrying out policies designed by others, which would put him outside the Rome Statute definition of aggression.
 According to jurist Roger S. Clark, he probably would not have been convicted for crimes against peace if tried at the Tokyo trial.